canonical/serverlab-testflinger/README.rst

 -----------------
 Creates, starts and coordinated SUT agent containers.
     • Runs a customized Phusion/Baseimage (Docker optimized Ubuntu) image.
     • Runs nested Docker to enable containers to be created and spun up via the Docker API at tf-agent startup.
         • Performs agent creation and management.
     • On first startup, will create agent image and create each agent container.
-    • Uses the Docker daemon from the base Docker host (passes thru /var/run/docker.socket).
+    • Uses the Docker daemon from the base Docker host (passes thru /var/run/ docker.sock).

-[_sut_agent_]
+(sut_)
 ----------------
 Discrete container for each SUT agent.
 Runs testflinger-agent.
     • One container per sut agent.